Gohan0/JDuel-Links-Bot/README.md

 - Duel Generator (**donators only**): [Fast and efficient in-background farming of duels for massive XP, gems, level-up rewards etc.](https://www.youtube.com/watch?v=TV-OYoWOslU) in PvE and PvP
 - ... potentially more

-## Download
+## Operating System Support

-The download is free so don't hesitate to check it out and see if you like it.
-You can download the application from the GitHub Releases tab [**here**](https://github.com/BullyWiiPlaza/JDuel-Links-Bot/releases/latest).
+* Windows 7 64-Bit
+* Windows 8/8.1 64-Bit
+* Windows 10 64-Bit
+* Windows 11 64-Bit

+**Note:**
+Other operating systems and 32-bit operating systems are not supported, notably Mac OS X, Android, iOS or all other Desktop flavors of Linux.

+**Technical reasoning:**
+The bot heavily relies on the Windows API and memory hacking is usually a very operating system specific task which cannot be abstracted away easily.
+The memory addresses, architecture and game executable layout might drastically differ as well due to different compilers etc. for non-Windows platforms which make generic code supporting different operating systems yet another nearly impossible task.

+Furthermore, you cannot make a bot or cheats the same way on e.g. Android due to security restrictions.
+Even simple APK modding got harder to do on recent Android versions.
+Either way, you probably need a rooted phone to do anything advanced like this bot.
+Most people don't have a rooted phone (me included).

+In conclusion, get or use a Windows PC to enjoy the full benefits of the bot.
+Every family should have one.
+Even if it's older, it should work fine for the most part.

-## Requirements
+## Runtime Requirements

-This bot works on `Windows 7 64-bit` and above with an installed `Java 8 64-bit` (and above). `Mac` and `Linux` are **not** supported.
-Also mobile such as iOS or Android are **not** supported.
-There is no mobile version of this bot and there is no possibility one will be made.
+For this bot you need to install `Java 8 64-bit` (or above).
+[Java 17](https://download.oracle.com/java/17/archive/jdk-17.0.1_windows-x64_bin.exe) is recommended though.

 Check the `README.txt` in the download archive for more information on how to set this tool up.

 ## Bugs and Feature Requests

-I appreciate any kind of feedback so I can improve the program by fixing issues and adding more useful features since **this tool is actively being developed**.
+I appreciate any kind of feedback so I can improve the bot by fixing issues and adding more useful features since **this bot is actively being developed**.

-You may create an issue directly here on `GitHub` or contact me privately using one of the contact methods below.
+You may create an issue directly here on `GitHub`, post in the Discord server or contact me privately using one of the contact methods below.

 ## Contact